Connecticut Medical & Adult-Use Marijuana Market

 Connecticut enacted a medical marijuana program in 2012 and started sales to patients in 2014.
-Canna Advisors helped a client win one of the first cannabis business licenses in the state.
-While cannabis is decriminalized in the state, a 2019 legislative push for adult-use legalization failed right before the session ended, so Connecticut does not yet permit adult-use cannabis.
+Canna Advisors helped one of our very first clients win one of the first cannabis business licenses in the state.

 Market Conditions in Connecticut

-Nine medical dispensaries currently serve the whole state of Connecticut, with nine more businesses working to get operational after licenses were awarded in December 2018.
-There are only four cultivation facilities that supply these stores, though all are working to expand their facilities.
-If adult-use is legalized in the near future, more operations will be needed.
+Fourteen medical dispensaries currently serve the whole state of Connecticut.
+Only four cultivation operations supply these stores, though all are working to expand their facilities.
+If adult-use is legalized in the near future, more operations will be needed to avoid supply shortages.

-Five new qualifying conditions were added in early 2019, pending approval by the Regulations Review Committee of the Connecticut General Assembly.
-When approval is granted, operating dispensaries in Connecticut will be able to sell medical marijuana for 36 adult medical conditions and 10 conditions for patients younger than 18.
+Five new patient qualifying conditions were added in early 2019.
+Operating dispensaries in Connecticut are able to sell medical marijuana for 36 adult medical conditions and 10 conditions for patients younger than 18.
 Chronic pain is still under review to be added to the list, as there has been discrepancy about the language being too broad and generic for some lawmakers.